recrooks/04_BattleTank/README.md

-# 04_BattleTank
+# BattleTank
-An Unreal 4 2-player (or PVE) tank game with simple capabilities
+An Unreal 4 2-player (or PVE against a weak AI) tank game with simple capabilities.

+## Stages
+* 01 Initial repository creation